nikitakuklev/pysdds/README.md

 ```bash
 git clone https://github.com/nikitakuklev/pysdds.git
 ```
-and add to path during runtime:
+and add to path during runtime or install in pip development mode:
 ```python
 sys.path.append(<location where repo was cloned>/pysdds)
 ```
-or install in pip development mode.

 If you have access to ANL APS network, you can install latest development version with:
 ```bash
 pip install -e /home/oxygen/NKUKLEV/software/pysdds
 ```
-Public PyPI/conda packages will be added once the codebase matures

 ## Usage
 Reading a file: